 Use Lip Gloss or Tinted Balm

-Lip gloss or tinted balms are perfect choices for young woman so they don't overdo it with strong pigmented lipsticks.
-Pink or nude shades are great for nearly everyone and they give you just the right amount of radiance.
+Lip gloss or tinted balms are perfect choices for young women so they don't overdo it with strong, pigmented lipsticks.
+Pink or nude shades are great for nearly everyone, and they give you just the right amount of radiance.
 Moreover, after reaching 18, you could get away with red on special occasions as long as the rest of the face is kept light, meaning a light layer of mascara and eyeliner and without any dark eyeshadow.

 © 2017 Linda Landy